 The double heartbeat: Floating your way to motherhood

 Float therapy offers tremendously positive effects to expecting mothers, or those wishing to become mothers.
-If you’ve met me, you know that I believe floating can benefit everyone, and encourage all my friends and loved ones to incorporate it into their lives.
+If you’ve met me, you know that I believe floating could save the world, and encourage all my friends and loved ones to incorporate it into their lives.
 Since hammering this on my close friends a shocking number of them have found themselves with child.
-This could be complete coincidence, but some of them had been trying to get pregnant for some time and it wasn’t until they incorporated floating that they conceived.
+This could be complete coincidence [likely is], but some of them had been trying to get pregnant for some time and it wasn’t until they incorporated floating that they conceived.
 The reduction of stress, balancing of hormones and visualization the tank provides has had a massively positive effect on their ability to conceive.
 This is not just my conclusion; many people have reported an increase in fertility from floating.
 When all other medical issues have been ruled out, stress is the most likely culprit for infertility.
 When you are in a state of stress your body prevents conception because it’s much harder for your body to bring a baby to term in a stressful environment.
-So, if you are trying to have a baby but haven’t reached fertilization yet floating might be just what you’re missing!
+So, if you are trying to have a baby but haven’t reached fertilization yet, floating might be just what you’re missing!

 This entry is pregnancy focused, but there are a few other things you should know about floating while female that we haven't touched on here.
-Check out the entry called Ladies, Ladies, Ladies for more information.
+Check out the entry called Float Like A Girl; The intimate of floating and feminine health for more information.